fingerprintjs/fingerprint-pro-server-api-php-sdk/docs/Api/FingerprintApi.md

 Get visits by visitorId

-This endpoint allows you to get a history of visits with all available information.
-Use the visitorId as a URL path parameter.
-This API method is scoped to a visitor, i.e. all returned information is by visitorId.
+This endpoint allows you to get a history of visits for a specific `visitorId`.
+Use the `visitorId` as a URL path parameter.
+Only information from the _Identification_ product is returned.  #### Headers  * `Retry-After` — Present in case of `429 Too many requests`.
+Indicates how long you should wait before making a follow-up request.
+The value is non-negative decimal integer indicating the seconds to delay after the response is received.

 ### Example
 ```php